Configurations, Tessellations and Tone Networks

-With this terminology at hand we gather what we know so far in a statement of the following:
+Clearly, for such a graph the total number of edges is given by $mr = nk$.

+The significance of Levi graphs is that their correspondence with combinatorial configurations is one-to-one (Gr\"unbaum 2009, page 28).
+Specifically, a graph $G$ is the Levi graph of a combinatorial configuration $\mathscr C$ of type $\{ m_r, n_k \}$ if and only if (i) $G$ is bipartite with partition $V(G) = V_0(G) \cup V_1(G)$, where $V_0$ has cardinality $m$ and $ V_1$ has cardinality $n$; (ii) every vertex in $V_0$ is of degree $r$ and every vertex in $V_1$ is of degree $k$; (iii) $G$ is simple; (iv) $G$ has girth at least six.
+With these definitions and facts at hand, we are able to make the following assertion.

-\begin{Proposition} The tonnetz can be represented by a Levi graph of type $\{12_3, 12_3\}$ in which the $12$ major chords are represented by white vertices and the $12$ minor chords are represented by black vertices.
-The $36$ edges are arranged in such a way that each white vertex is connected to $3$ black vertices and each black vertex is connected to $3$ white vertices. \end{Proposition}
+\begin{Proposition} The tonnetz can be represented by the Levi graph of a configuration of type $\{12_3\}$ in which the twelve major triads are represented by white vertices and the twelve minor triads are represented by black vertices.
+The $36$ edges are arranged in such a way that each white vertex is connected to three black vertices and each black vertex is connected to three white vertices -- that is to say, the graph is regular of degree three. \end{Proposition}